 Your cat's age, breed and lifestyle all make a significant difference to the nutritional needs of your pet.

-If you think that your cat may be overweight make an appointment to see your veterinarian.
-Your vet can access your cat's current weight and let you know what your kitty's optimal weight is.
+If you think that your cat may be overweight, make an appointment to see your veterinarian.
+Your vet can assess your cat's current weight and let you know what your kitty's optimal weight is.

 For cats that are just a little overweight, sticking to their regular food but reducing the size of each meal could get your pet's weight back within healthy parameters.